stopachka/destructuring-es2016/README.md

-# jsbasics
+# destructuring-es2016

-An interactive introduction to basic and important concepts of JavaScript.
+An interactive introduction to grasping and using the features in ES2015 and beyond.
-Topics currently covered:

-- variables
-- data types
-- expressions and statements
-- scope
-- `this`
-- constructors and prototypes

-The presentation is being updated to include references to ES2015+ features.

----
+This repository is based on Felix's [jsbasics](https://github.com/fkling/jsbasics) respo

 In order to run/build the presentation yourself, clone the repository, install the required dependencies via

 ```